nalucasucsc/stat155/Project 1/Project1.md

 I wish to explore union membership across their highest education, industry, gender, and whether their profession is in a public or private sector.

 ## Describe observations in the data:
 The data spans from 1973 to 2024 and consists of union workers.
-I will specifically be focusing on union membership from 1977 to 2024.

 ## General descriptions of the variables: There are 10 variables:
 year, union membership, gender, highest education, private, public sector, and industry.